-PAYCE has had a long relationship with this rising young star in the Brad Jones Racing team, providing support in his early racing career in the open wheeler categories of the Australian Formula Ford Championship, where he was crowned ‘Rookie of the Year’ in 2012, and the Toyota Racing Series in New Zealand in 2014.
+PAYCE has a long relationship with this rising young star in the Brad Jones Racing team, providing support in his early racing career in the open wheel categories of the Australian Formula Ford Championship, where he was crowned ‘Rookie of the Year’ in 2012, and the Toyota Racing Series in New Zealand in 2014.

 In 2015, he was the winner of the FIA Young Drivers Excellence Academy – Oceanic Division that earned him a place in overseas workshops, where he learnt a range of skills from leading instructors in the international motorsport world, including Formula One.